officelearn/azure-docs.sv-se/articles/storage/common/storage-private-endpoints.md

 ---
-title: Använda privata slut punkter med Azure Storage | Microsoft Docs
+title: Using Private Endpoints with Azure Storage | Microsoft Docs
-description: Översikt över privata slut punkter för säker åtkomst till lagrings konton från virtuella nätverk.
+description: Overview of private endpoints for secure access to storage accounts from virtual networks.
 services: storage
 author: santoshc
 ms.service: storage